MEmilio -- A high performance Modular EpideMIcs simuLatIOn software for multi-scale and comparative simulations of infectious disease dynamics: Results

 \subsection{Model ensembles and quantification of model-specific assumptions}

-As all models are mathematical simplifications, outcomes of individual models can be biased through the model's explicit or implicit assumptions.
-As one example, exponentially distributed transition times, as used in most compartmental models, can lead to substantially premature or delayed predictions of epidemic peak timings~\cite{ploetzke_lct_2025}.
-To test MEmilio's capabilities on exploring how a particular model ranks in a model ensemble or how modelers can quantify outcome sensitivity with respect to varying model types, we leverage MEmilio's broad range of models in two different setups.
-We consider Setup~S1, where state transition times for all models are exponentially distributed, and Setup~S2, where ABM, LCT and IDE use specific distributions as given in \cref{fig:hybrid_and_modelcomp}d.
-In addition, we explore the effect of introducing multiple locations for each location type (Home, School, Work, Event, Shop) in the ABM, instead of five large, homogeneously mixing locations.
-To generate a common starting point for all models, we create synthetic initial data by simulating one outbreak trajectory with the ABM for the first 20 days.
+As all models are mathematical simplifications, their \MK{outcomes depend on explicit and implicit modeling assumptions.
+For} example, exponentially distributed transition times, as used in most compartmental models, can lead to substantially premature or delayed predictions of epidemic peak timings~\cite{ploetzke_lct_2025}. \MK{We therefore use MEmilio’s harmonized model implementations as a cross-fidelity sensitivity-analysis framework.
+By varying individual assumptions while keeping the remaining epidemic setting aligned, inexpensive PBMs can be used to screen which structural choices materially affect the quantities of interest and where the additional resolution of an ABM becomes important.
+Such analyses can also guide surrogate construction by identifying the parameters, structural features, and epidemic regimes that need to be varied in the training data of a surrogate for a higher-fidelity model.}

+\MK{To demonstrate this functionality, we consider two setups.
+In Setup~S1, state transition times are exponentially distributed for all models, whereas in Setup~S2, the ABM, LCT-, and IDE-based models use the specific distributions given in \cref{fig:hybrid_and_modelcomp}d.
+In addition, we assess the effect of replacing one large, homogeneously mixing location of each type (Home, School, Work, Event, and Shop) by multiple smaller locations in the ABM.} To generate a common starting point for all models, we create synthetic initial data by simulating one outbreak trajectory with the ABM for the first 20 days.
 For more details, see Supplementary Information Section~F.2.

 Given Setup~S1 with one location per location type (S1.1), we first observe that all considered models can be aligned under the same simplifying assumptions, giving almost identical epidemic dynamics with respect to the number of Exposed, ICU, and deceased cases (\cref{fig:hybrid_and_modelcomp}e S1.1).
 Employing more realistic distributions in S2.1 results in higher and sharper peaks in the number of Exposed and ICU cases than when using exponential distributions as in the ODE-based model (\cref{fig:hybrid_and_modelcomp}e S2.1).
 Although the IDE- and LCT-based models approximate the median ABM peak number of Exposed closer than the ODE-based model, they both yield 25~\% reduced peaks.
 A similar pattern is observed for the ICU occupancy: median peak ICU cases in the ABM are approximated closer by LCT- and IDE-based models with the IDE-based model also aligning with the peak time point of the ABM.
 In contrast, the LCT- and ODE-based models exhibit a delay in the ICU peak of approximately 20 days (\cref{fig:hybrid_and_modelcomp}e S2.1).
 Replacing one location per type in the ABM by many smaller locations per type yields smaller and more heterogeneous contact networks of individuals.
 As a result, we observe substantially reduced transmission events and consequently less ICU admissions and deaths (\cref{fig:hybrid_and_modelcomp}e S1.2, S2.2), a property which is not captured with homogeneous mixing as modeled by the PBMs.
 While this effect is qualitatively known from graph theory and earlier network-based infectious disease models~\cite{keeling_networks_2005,pastor-satorras_epidemic_2015}, the comparison allows quantifying these differences appropriately.